-The General Data Protection Regulation, commonly known as the GDPR, is the European reference text on personal data protection.
-Applicable since May 25, 2018 on the entire European territory.
+The General Data Protection Regulation, or the GDPR, is the European reference text on personal data protection.
+It has been applicable across the entire European Union since May 25, 2018.

-The regulatory framework established by the GDPR thus makes it possible: to ensure transparency to guarantee the rights of the persons concerned to make companies responsible for the processing of personal data, in particular through the supervisory authorities.
+The regulatory framework established by the GDPR is designed to ensure transparency to guarantee the rights of data subjects by making organizations responsible for their personal data processing and empowering national supervisory authorities.

-The GDPR applies by default to any public or private organization (company, association, public administration) located on the territory of the European Union, but can also apply to companies located outside the EU under certain conditions.
+The GDPR applies by default to any public or private organization (company, non-profit, public administration, etc.) located in the European Union and to companies located outside the EU under certain conditions.

 Privacy by Design / Privacy by Default

 Massive data leaks are increasingly making the headlines.
 To prevent this issue, the concept of Privacy By Design is rapidly gaining ground as a sound practice for processing and storing personal data.

 What is Privacy By Design?

 Implemented in Article 25 of the General Data Protection Regulation, this principle forces organizations to think early on about the protective measures implemented for each processing activity according to both the nature of the data to be processed and the players involved in the processing (subcontractors, DPOs, project managers, etc.).

 These measures are both technical and organizational.
 They facilitate GDPR compliance and guarantee the protection of data subject privacy.

 Organizations take a preventive approach to avoid non-compliant data processing.